Input

 Frequently Asked Questions

-Yes.
-Decoding runs entirely in your browser.
-No data is sent to any server.
+Yes, completely.
+Decoding runs entirely in your browser — no data is sent to any server.
+Your code stays on your machine.

 Does this decode every JSFuck payload?